yaoqi617/SI507_FinalProject/README.md

 option 2: Sorted all the national parks in your entered state based on the geographical distance between your current location and the parks in ascending order. option 3: Show all the national parks in that state on the map option 4: quit the program

+### Recommend to run the code in Google Colab because if you run it locally, you will need to install the plotly package.